What is Asset Classification?

 Asset Classification Criteria

-Classification is done based on certain criteria as explained below.
+Classification is done based on specific criteria, as explained below.

 A) – Based on Duration Held

 Classification based on the duration held are explained below:

 These are the assets that are intended to be held in the business for less than one year.
 These assets are highly liquid and are expected to be realized within one year.
 Examples of short-term assets include cash, bank balance, inventory, accounts receivable, marketable securities, etc.

 These are the assets that are intended to be held in the business for more than one year.
 These assets are expected to provide benefits to the business for several years.
 Examples of long-term assets include fixed assets (commonly known as property, plant, and equipment), long term investments, trademarks, goodwill, etc.

 Classification of asset is based on the physical existence are explained below:

 Tangible assets are those assets that have a physical existence, i.e., which are capable of being touched, felt, and seen.
 Examples of such assets include plant, property and equipment, building, cash, inventory, etc.